etn-ccis/blui-angular-workflows/login-workflow/README.md

 -   **setPassword**: _`(password: string) => Promise<void>`_

     -   A user who has previously used "forgotPassword" now has a valid password reset link and has entered a new password.
-The application should take the user's newly entered password and then reset the user's password.
+The application should take the user's newly entered password and then reset the user's current password.

         > Note: Upon success, the user will be taken to the Login screen